stefanbielmeier/doculite/readme.md

 # Doculite

-DocuLite is an adapter that lets you use SQLite like Firebase Firestore.
-It's written in Typescript.
+DocuLite lets you use SQLite like Firebase Firestore.
+It's written in Typescript and an adapter on top of sqlite3 and sqlite.
 It support listeners on documents, collections, and basic queries.
 Feedback & Bugs to thedoculite@gmail.com.
 This is early work, so please treat it appropriately.

 # Current features